DeNetPRO/Node/doc/installation_unix.md

 3. Next follow the instructions and input next fields:

-- Export Private key, with datakeeper ID rented from it
+- Export Private key, with datakeeper ID from it

 - Set the passowrd to protect your private key